Peeyush-Jha/cse15l-lab-reports/Lab1.md

-# Trying Some Commands -
+# Trying Some Commands
+---
-Now try to play around with some commands like cd, pwd, ls,cat and cp.
+Now try to play around with some commands.
+Try the following -

-In order to log out or disconnect from the remote server, run the command *"exit"* or press Ctrl+D.
+* cd
+* ls -lat
+* ls -a
+* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
+* cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+'''

 ![Image](Commands.png)

+Hurray, we just learnt how to work with terminal.
+>In order to log out or disconnect from the remote server, run the command *"exit"* or press Ctrl+D.